 No. Under California DUI laws, a 3rd DUI offense is a misdemeanor as long as it caused no serious injuries.12

-3. How can I avoid jail time for 3rd DUI in California?
+3. How can I avoid jail time?

 The best way to avoid jail for a DUI-3rd is to fight the charges in an attempt to get the case reduced to a lesser offense or dismissed completely.
 Ten common DUI defenses include that: